Lattay/chicken-meta-rpc/README.md

 - `(ready? serv)` return `#t` if a new connection is available
 - `(accept serv)` return a 2-values, input and output port for a new connection
+- `(shutdown serv)` perform all actions to close the listener/server side transport/connection

 # Current project state